avivcarmis/avivcarmis.github.io/_posts/2023-05-15-finding-the-best-go-project-structure-part-2.markdown

 #### Domain-Driven Design

-This approach is more complex and nuanced, and I like to say it contains both a *philosophy* for designing and approaching software and a *practical structure* to follow when developing it.
+This approach is more complex and nuanced, and I like to say it contains both a *philosophy* for designing and approaching software and a *practical structure* to follow when implementing it.

-As a brutally short overview of the philosophy behind it, I'll mention that according to DDD, each software belongs to a specific business domain.
+As a _brutally_ short overview of the philosophy behind it, I'll mention that according to DDD, each software belongs to a specific business domain.
 This business domain is then modeled into software while continuously collaborating with domain experts using agreed-upon terminology.

 As to the practical structure, domain-driven design divides software into the following components: